2022 Winter Olympics Alpine Skiing: TV schedule, how to watch online, event times, dates and more - NBC Sports

 The 2022 Winter Olympics officially begin with the Opening Ceremony on Friday, February 4, and run through Sunday, February 20 in Beijing, China.
-However, the competition kicks off with early rounds of curling on Wednesday, February 2, two days before the Opening Ceremony.
 Click here to sign up for Peacock and stream the Winter Olympics live!

 RELATED: 2022 Winter Olympics – TV schedule, day-by-day viewing guide to the Beijing Winter Games